 They have spent many hours walking through rows of blueberry bushes or strawberry plants, carefully and thoughtfully finding the best specimens to drop into their buckets (or into their mouths).

 What my children don’t yet fully appreciate—and what most of us probably don’t either—is how much happened to lead to that little berry being harvested by eager little hands.
-A seed was planted in the dirt (by a human, by an animal, by the wind, or by gravity), and from that seed emerged a tiny sprout found its way above the dirt.
+A seed was planted in the dirt (by a human, by an animal, by the wind, or by gravity), and from that seed emerged a tiny sprout that found its way above the dirt.
 As the little plant grew, it needed to somehow evade threats from hungry bugs and birds, harsh weather, and other plants competing for its precious nutrients.
 As it kept reaching for the sky, it needed the sky to send it a continual supply of water and light.
 By a process that a child would be tempted to label as miraculous, water and light and air are turned into sustenance for this growing plant.

 National Geographic describes the process this way:

 “During photosynthesis, plants take in carbon dioxide (CO2) and water (H2O) from the air and soil.
 Within the plant cell, the water is oxidized, meaning it loses electrons, while the carbon dioxide is reduced, meaning it gains electrons.
 This transforms the water into oxygen and the carbon dioxide into glucose.
 The plant then releases the oxygen back into the air, and stores energy within the glucose molecules.”

 If you think that still sounds miraculous, I’d say you are not far off.
 It might not have seemed that way when you learned about it in high school biology class, but this is a profoundly complex series of events that is happening all around us all the time.